Top Network Performance Issues

-CTEKS > Network Performance > Top 6 Causes of Network Performance Issues
+CTEKS > Network Performance > Top Network Performance Issues

-Network security vulnerabilities and threats continue to grow in number and sophistication and for the most part, these malicious actions fall into one of four categories: deception, disclosure, usurpation and disruption.
-Whether threats are accidental or intentional, they can cause degradation or failure of crucial services within the virtual environment.
+Network security vulnerabilities and threats continue to evolve in both number and sophistication, typically falling into four primary categories: deception, disclosure, usurpation, and disruption.
+These threats, whether accidental or intentional, can degrade or even cause the failure of critical services within a virtual environment.
 Below is an overview of the top causes of network performance issues.

 Disclosure or Information Leakage

-The leaking of sensitive or private information can happen through ARP table poisoning, spoofing the IP address, subverting firewall rules that give the user root access on a node, or escalating privileges.
+Sensitive or private information can be leaked through various means, such as ARP table poisoning, IP address spoofing, subverting firewall rules to gain root access on a node, or escalating privileges.

 Information Interception

-Increasingly, data encrypted within network packets face threats as well, and malicious users may analyze certain features to obtain information on which entities are communicating, the frequency of the communication and packet sizes.
-Other threats include using multiple network requests to provide the topology of the physical infrastructure.
+Even encrypted data within network packets is at risk.
+Malicious users can analyze certain features to deduce which entities are communicating, how often, and the packet sizes.
+Additional threats include using multiple network requests to map out the physical infrastructure’s topology.

 Deception

-Deception can be further divided into three subcategories: loss of registry entries, identity fraud and replay attacks.
+Deception can manifest in several ways, including loss of registry entries, identity fraud, and replay attacks.

 Introspection Exploitation

-Introspection allows system administrators to validate the current status of virtual devices in real time such as the memory, disk or processor register.
-Malicious attackers can exploit these functions to gain access to the data inside through the virtual nodes.
+Introspection enables system administrators to monitor the real-time status of virtual devices, such as memory, disk, or processor registers.
+Malicious attackers can exploit these functions to access sensitive data within virtual nodes.

 Usurpation

-Usurpation allows a malicious attacker to gain access to confidential data on virtual routers.
-These attacks result from exploited vulnerabilities, identity fraud or vulnerabilities that allow a guest user to execute arbitrary code across the host OS.
+Usurpation involves a malicious attacker gaining access to confidential data on virtual routers.
+These attacks typically exploit vulnerabilities, involve identity fraud, or allow a guest user to execute arbitrary code across the host OS.

 Physical Resource Overload

-Physical resource overload can result in the failure of virtual notes or the degradation of the network performance below stated minimum requirements.
-This degradation can lead to packet loss or congestion in networks causing disruption across established networks or interruption in new networks.
-Resource requirements may cause a point-of-conflict by demanding excessive resources concurrently in the same substrate network.
-This could be an unintentional error, or the result from coordinated attacks.
-Overloads may also be caused by malicious attacks targeting the physical network infrastructure from within a virtual network, or from external sources.
-Denial-of-service (DoS) attacks represent the most common type of threat.
+Physical resource overload can lead to the failure of virtual nodes or degrade network performance below the minimum required standards.
+This degradation can cause packet loss, network congestion, or disruption across existing networks.
+Resource conflicts may arise from excessive simultaneous demands on the same substrate network.
+Overloads may also result from coordinated attacks targeting the physical network infrastructure from within a virtual network or from external sources, with denial-of-service (DoS) attacks being the most common.

 Final Thoughts

-Network infrastructures need to offer both high performance, and a high level of resiliency to known threats and vulnerabilities.
-By focusing on network hygiene issues such as passwords, patch levels, and registration of critical hosts such as servers, IT staff concerned with security can eliminate a huge percentage of potential threats by getting the simple and often overlooked basics right.
+Network infrastructures must deliver high performance and robust resilience against known threats and vulnerabilities.
+By focusing on network hygiene, such as managing passwords, maintaining patch levels, and registering critical hosts like servers, IT staff can significantly reduce potential threats by addressing the basics that are often overlooked.

-At CTEK we are an experienced systems integrator who understands the unique challenges your organization faces in securing your network.
-CTEK partners with best in class technologies to develop network security solutions that meet your particular technology and budgetary requirements to protect your organization from both external and internal threats.
+At CTEKS, we are an experienced systems integrator who understands the unique challenges your organization faces in securing your network.
+CTEKS partners with best-in-class technologies to develop network security solutions tailored to your specific technology and budgetary needs, ensuring your organization is protected from both external and internal threats.

 No Comments